IanCWeston/dinohunter/README.md

 ```
 ## Usage Instructions
 ### Packer
 On occaision (every month should be enough) run the following packer command to build a new AMI so that all software is up to date.
-Packer will install Elasticsearch, Kibana, Filebeat, and
+Packer will install Elasticsearch, Kibana, Filebeat, and download Velociraptor.
+It will also update any software that needs updating.

 `packer build ./template.json`